Janče, Mavrovo i Rostuše

 Janče (Јанче) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.

+History

+Local tradition and historical research indicate that the population of present-day Janče previously lived at a nearby site known as Pesja Gorica.
+Due to repeated raids, the inhabitants relocated to the current location.
+According to oral tradition, the village was named after an early settler named Jane.
+Archaeological remains and local memory associate the former settlement with a church dedicated to Saint Elijah (Sv.
+Ilija) and a nearby cemetery, suggesting continuity of a Christian Slavic population in the area prior to later demographic and religious changes.

 Demographics

 Janče (Jançi) is recorded in the Ottoman defter of 1467 as a village in the ziamet of Reka.
 The settlement only had a single household represented by a single household head who bore an Albanian personal name, albeit with a Slavicised patronym: Gjergj Ilijaviqi (Ilijavići).

 Janče has traditionally been inhabited by Orthodox Macedonians and a Torbeš population.

 According to the 2002 census, the village had a total of 146 inhabitants.
 Ethnic groups in the village include: